AlphaGamer5/descriptive-statistics/README.md

 * Describes how scores fall in relation to one another.
 Relies on standardized scores
 * Use this when you need to compare scores to a normalized score (e.g., a national norm)

+The foundation of any data science project requires analysis using the descriptive statistics found in this project.
+The primary goal here was to code descriptive statistics from scratch with examples to allow users to simply observe the inner-workings of the Python statistics library.

 ## Using Descriptive Statistics

 ## Links
 * Data Science from Scratch, 2nd Edition: [O'Reilly Media](https://www.oreilly.com/)
+* Data Science from Scratch Statistics Python Script: [GitHub](https://github.com/joelgrus/data-science-from-scratch/blob/master/scratch/statistics.py)